 Words can do little justice to the Taj Mahal, one of the most spectacular sites on our planet.
 It’s a place that always made me wonder how anyone could feel a love so deep that their devotion will one day be turned into one of the Seven Wonders of the World.
 Like you may or may not know, the famous Taj was built in 1652 by the Mughal Emperor Shah Jahan after the death of his wife, Mumtaz Mahal.
 It took 22 years, 20,000 skilled workers, and more than 1,000 elephants (for transporting materials) in order to finally complete this jewel of Islamic and Indian architecture.

 Today, Taj Mahal is one of the most visited places on the planet, attracting millions of tourists every year.
 In fact, an average of 12,000 people visit this spectacular site every day.
 You might think that like many other places on Earth, the Taj must have lost its charm after having so many visitors every day.
 However, you couldn’t be farther away from the truth.
-The Taj is arguably the best-maintained monument in India despite being surrounded by the trash and chaos of Agra and is certainly worth visiting despite hosting thousands of tourists every day.
+The Taj is one of the best-maintained monuments in India despite being surrounded by the trash and chaos of Agra and is certainly worth visiting despite hosting thousands of tourists every day.
 Wherever there are so many people, you can expect to find a lot of long queues.
 And no one likes waiting in the queue and we all want to find a way to skip it, right?
 Well, in Taj Mahal’s case, that’s completely possible and that’s exactly what I’ll show you in this article.

 Related: the most unusual religious festivals in India